 What to see in Burlington

 Burlington has many identities: a historic early American city, a vibrant college town, a lakeside holiday resort, and an important commercial centre.
-With all these sides to the city, it's no wonder there is plenty to see and do in Burlington.
+With all these features, it's easy to see there is plenty to see and do in Burlington.

 Perched on the shore of Lake Champlain, many popular attractions and activities revolve around the tranquil lake.
-Kayaking, sailing, water skiing, dinner cruises and other pursuits are a great way to enjoy Burlington's idyllic summer weather.
+Kayaking, sailing, water skiing, dinner cruises, and other pursuits are a great way to enjoy Burlington's summer weather.
 The waterfront area is surprisingly uncommercialised, and is home to bike paths, the Echo Lake Aquarium, and a promenade perfect for enjoying sunset views.

 Historic Burlington can be explored through a few excellent museums, including the Ethan Allen Homestead, the University of Vermont Fleming Museum, and the Shelburne Museum, nine miles (14.5km) south of Burlington.

 Downtown Burlington is a vibrant area full of shops, cafes, bars and restaurants; the heart of which is the Church Street Marketplace.
 In good weather the square is filled with buskers and street performers, food and craft vendors, and most of the town's population.

 In 1978, Ben Cohen and Jerry Greenfield managed to use the knowledge from a $5 correspondence course on ice cream making…

 One of Burlington's earliest inhabitants, Ethan Allen, was a charismatic backwoodsman-turned-statesman originally from…